advaitchorghade/GalaxyLogisticRegression/README.md

 It is thought the milky way is of *disk, face on, tight spiral* or *disk, face on med spiral*.

 Logistic regression or classification is a binary classification, hence we cannot detect multiple classifications.
 Therefore, I have decided to differentiate between 'milky way' like galaxies and 'not milky way' galaxies.

+*Thanks to AstroNN for supplying the Galaxy10 database*